 How Does Blue Light Affect Vision?

-Screen time can easily add up.
-Whether you’re watching TV, scrolling through social media on your phone or responding to emails on your computer, you’re exposing your eyes to the negative effects of blue light exposure.
+We may not notice it, but screen time adds up.
+Whether you’re watching TV, scrolling through social media, or responding to emails on your computer (or more likely these days, all of them at once), you’re saturating your eyes in blue light.
 Blue light damage doesn’t happen overnight.
 The longer you spend in front of a screen without protecting your eyes, the more likely you are to experience problems in the future.
 Blue light symptoms may include:

 - Sore, dry, itchy or red eyes

 - Sore neck or shoulders

 These symptoms are associated with digital eyestrain – which is categorized as a group of vision-related issues caused by prolonged digital screen use.